OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 | .NET SDK | - start simpleAuth service for local debugging.<br> - install the customized function binding extension.|

 Please Note:
-- For `Node.js`, TeamsFx will check its existence, and provided with the link to users where and how to install it.
+- For `Node.js`, Teams Toolkit will check its existence, and provided with the link to users where and how to install it.
-- For `.NET SDK`, TeamsFx will try to install it for users if it cannot be found. `.NET SDK` will be installed with the official provided [dotnet-install script](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script).
-The script will download the portable version of `.NET Core SDK 3.1` and save it into under directory `%userprofile%/.fx/bin/dotnet` (on Windows) or `~/.fx/bin/dotnet` (on macOS/Linux), which is designed for TeamsFx's usage only and won't affect user's development environment.
+- For `.NET SDK`, Teams Toolkit will try to install it for users if it cannot be found. `.NET SDK` will be installed with the official provided [dotnet-install script](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script).
+The script will download the portable version of `.NET Core SDK 3.1` and save it into under directory `%userprofile%/.fx/bin/dotnet` (on Windows) or `~/.fx/bin/dotnet` (on macOS/Linux), which is designed for Teams Toolkit's usage only and won't affect user's development environment.
 In addition, it's only needed to be installed once.

 ## How to install Node.js?